open-component-model/ocm-k8s-toolkit/README.md

 resource in its status.

 > [!IMPORTANT]
-> With FluxCD, this only works if the OCM resource has ab access for which FluxCD has a corresponding Source type (e.g.
+> With FluxCD, this only works if the OCM resource has an access for which FluxCD has a corresponding Source type (e.g.
 > an OCI or a GitHub repository)

 As a result, FluxCD can now consume the information of the `Resource` and deploy the Helm chart: